MicrosoftDocs/bot-docs/articles/bot-framework-design-patterns-knowledge-base.md

 ![Dialog Structure](media/designing-bots/patterns/guidedConvo4.png)

 By leveraging the user's input in each step and presenting the relevant options, the bot guides the user to the information that they're seeking.
-Once the bot delivers that information, it can even provide guidance about the most efficient way to find similar information in the future:
+Once the bot delivers that information, it can even provide guidance about the most efficient way to find similar information in the future.

 ![Dialog Structure](media/designing-bots/patterns/Training.png)